LuborRod/fin_test/README.md

 2. wallets (users can have a lot of wallets)

-3. users_transactions (Here we save all transactions(pending, success, failed))
+3. users_transactions (Here we save all users transactions)
-In the future, maybe we have to save failed transactions in logging tables, not in main table.

 4. system_transactions (Here we will store commission balance).

 1) Upon application start the database should be populated with sample data - After `make init` you will get 3 users and 6 wallets to transfer funds between.
-All wallets have 10000 'coins'.
+All wallets have 100 000 000 'Satoshi'(1 BTC).

-Minimal amount for transfer  100 coins.
+Minimal amount for transfer  - 0.00000001.
+Maximal amount for transfer  - 1000.

 You can modify it in 'UserTransaction' constants.

 These hashes(every wallet has unique hash) you need to make POST requests to api :
    - g0MJ7HpSRh